hgsy/hgsy/README.md

 <h4 align="center">
-  I’m a student at the School of Software, Hallym University, and an undergraduate researcher at MMCLAB, with interests in deep learning and its applications, particularly in biomedical computer vision.
+  I’m a student at the School of Software, Hallym University, and an undergraduate researcher at MMCLAB, with interests in deep learning and its applications, particularly in adversarial attack and computer vision.
 </h4>